 Human insulin: Hi.
 Human insulin made by cloning the human insulin gene into bacteria or yeast is amino acid-for-amino acid identical to normal human insulin.
 In the fermentation process, the human insulin gene is purified away from ALL bacterial (or yeast) proteins, so all your body sees is a normal human protein.
 Engineered insulins (glargine, lispro, aspart, glulisine) have such minor amino acid changes. ...Read more

 If your healthcare provider had multi-resistant organisms on their hand and touched your pimple, can they get into your body? (mrsa, vre, esbls, mbls)

 If they did not: Clean their hands and did not wear gloves, it is possible.
 If they did either of those, then the chances are tiny.
 Mrsa is something that is almost ubiquitous now, can pick it up anywhere and abscess or pimples often are colonized with it in already colonized individuals.
 All that being said, it is possible. ...Read more

 That would be all: All organisms, every living thing on planet earth, requires some form of food and a proper environment for growth, and for staying alive if no longer growing.
 Soe organisms can become spores or seeds, in a dried-up or dormant way, and don't need food umntil they sprout, hatch, or otherwise come back to life. ...Read more

 - Talk to a doctor online

 - Woman human body organs

-- Cysts in multiple body organs
+- Humans body organs

-- Organs human body affected salmonella
+- The female human body organs

 - Human body internal organs